ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/run-loadtest.md

 ---
 tags: [Tooling, Avalanche-CLI]
-description: This page demonstrates how to setup a Devnet of cloud-based validators using the Avalanche-CLI.
+description: This page demonstrates how to run load test on a Subnet deployed on a cluster of cloud-based validators using Avalanche-CLI.
-pagination_label: Setup a Devnet of Cloud-Based validators using Avalanche-CLI
+pagination_label: Run Load Test using Avalanche-CLI
-sidebar_label: Setup a Devnet
+sidebar_label: Run Load Test
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Run Load Test With Avalanche-CLI